zammad/zammad-org/src/en/contribute/style-guide.md

 important steps should be included.
 The readers should achieve their goals as quickly and easily as possible without having to read a lot.

-Due to the fact that a documentation can't cover everything (otherwise it would be code), the relevance has to be considered.
+Due to the fact that a documentation can't cover everything (otherwise it would be on a code-like detail level), the relevance has to be considered.
 If parts with a common use case are missing, it should be intended to include them in the documentation.

 ## Style and Rules

 The next sections cover general things to consider writing the documentation.
-After these you can find a section with some [basic examples of formatting and structuring](#basic-formatting-examples) the content.
+After these you can find a section with some [examples](#examples) about how to format and structure the content.

 ### Basics

 - The documentation is written in the Markdown markup language.
 The source files have the extension `.md`.
 - The system uses [Vitepress](https://vitepress.dev/){target=_blank} to build the website.
 - The language of the source files is American English.
-- The translation of the documentation is done via Weblate, see [contribution section](contribute#translation) for more details.
+- The translation of the documentation is done via Weblate, see [translation section](contribute#translation) in the contribute page for more details.

 ### Style